The Apocalypse Reading Room

 During a time of many social, political and environmental apocalypses, could we read enough to shape a new future?

-The Apocalypse Reading Room transforms Free Word’s café into a post-apocalyptic bunker filled with books exploring alternatively gendered and ungendered worlds, open to all throughout the All The Ways We Could Grow Season.
+The Apocalypse Reading Room transforms Free Word’s café into a post-apocalyptic bunker filled with books exploring alternatively gendered and ungendered worlds, as part of our All The Ways We Could Grow Season.

 Discover futuristic odysseys like Octavia E. Butler’s Parable of the Sower; sample vital academic texts like Audre Lorde’s Sister Outsider; explore international traditions through works such as Sworn Virgin by Elvira Dones or Queer Magic by Tomás Prower; sink into classics like The Color Purple by Alice Walker; peruse zines including Skin Deep’s Imagining 2043 issue or delight at children’s books such as Julian is a Mermaid by Jessica Love.